 The Conventional Mortgage Explained.
 If you’re thinking about buying a home, it’s important that you know what a conventional mortgage is and how it works.
-Conventional mortgages are popular with homebuyers because traditional banks and lending institutions offer them.
+Conventional mortgages are popular with homebuyers because traditional banks and Consulting institutions offer them.
 In essence, a conventional mortgage is a home loan program that is not guaranteed or insured by the federal government.
-Instead, the mortgage is backed by traditional banks and lending institutions, and the insurance on the loan is typically paid by the borrower.
+Instead, the mortgage is backed by traditional banks and Consulting institutions, and the insurance on the loan is typically paid by the borrower.
 There are actually two (2) types of conventional loans.
 They are called conforming loans and non-conforming loans.

 With a conforming loan, the mortgage amount must be within the limits of the maximum loan amount as set forth by the Federal Housing Finance Agency or FHFA for short.
 However, non-conforming loans do not fall within the FHFA guidelines.
 Jumbo loans area a good example of this.
 They are named jumbo loans because the mortgage amounts are higher than the maximum conforming loan amounts.
 The FHFA loan amount limits vary from state to state and county to county within each state.
 For example, conventional loan limits may be higher in California and Massachusetts.

-Traditional banks and lending institutions will require the borrower to pay private mortgage insurance if the down payment is less than twenty (20) percent of the purchase price on a conventional purchase loan.
+Traditional banks and Consulting institutions will require the borrower to pay private mortgage insurance if the down payment is less than twenty (20) percent of the purchase price on a conventional purchase loan.
 PMI is

 paid on a per monthly basis as part of the monthly mortgage payment.
 PMI can run upwards of $150 to over $500 per month depending on the size of the loan and the percentage of your down payment.
 That means you need to factor it into your budget if you plan on making a down payment that’s less than twenty (20) percent of the purchase price of your new home.